SeldonIO/seldon-core/doc/source/ingress/ambassador.md

  * `http(s)://<ambassadorEndpoint>/seldon/<namespace>/<deploymentName>/api/v1.0/predictions`

- Note here that if you chose to install the Ambassador Edge Stack then you will need to use https and the `<AmbassadorEndpoint>` referenced above will be the domain name that Ambassador created for you (e.g. `random-name-1234.edgestack.me`)
+ Note here that if you chose to install the Ambassador Edge Stack then you will need to use https.
+You can either [set up TLS](https://www.getambassador.io/docs/edge-stack/latest/howtos/tls-termination/) or pass the `-k` flag in `curl` to allow the self-signed certificate.

 ## Example Curl

 ### Ambassador REST
 If you installed the OSS Ambassador API Gateway, and assuming a Seldon Deployment `mymodel` with Ambassador exposed on `0.0.0.0:8003` you can send a curl request as follows:

 ```bash